-As part of the application process, you need to submit a clearing drawing or depiction of your trademark.
+As part of the application process, you need to submit a clearing drawing or depiction of your mark.
 This drawing can be uploaded along with your application.
-The drawing will eventually end up on your trademark certificate.
+The drawing will eventually end up on your mark certificate.

 Determine How Many Marks to Register

-You can register multiple marks within the same trademark application.
-Or, companies can often choose to register various components of a trademark as separate marks.
-Another company may choose to submit trademark registration applications for its business name as well as the slogan for that business name and the corresponding slogan for the business.
+You might want to register multiple marks within the same application.
+Or, companies often try to register various components of a mark as separate marks.
+Another company may choose to submit mark registration applications for its business name as well as the slogan for that business name and the corresponding slogan for the business.

-Submitting multiple trademark applications for similar marks can help provide greater flexibility to the company in its promotion across various platforms including print, social media, as well as the company’s own website.
+Submitting multiple mark applications for a similar mark can help provide greater flexibility to the company in its promotion across various platforms including print, social media, as well as the company’s own website.
 This allows for variety in promotion while still ensuring the protection of each mark that is used.

-On the other hand, sometimes companies or individuals cannot afford to submit multiple trademark applications.
-In this case, it can be vital to choose the trademark that is most vital to your overall brand.
+On the other hand, sometimes companies or individuals cannot afford to submit multiple mark applications.
+In this case, it can be vital to choose the mark that is most vital to your overall brand.

 Determine the Type of Drawing

-There are two types of drawings that can be submitted with a trademark application:
+There are two types of drawings that can be submitted with an application:

 - Standard character drawing; and